immcantation/tigger/docs/topics/insertPolymorphisms.md

 -------------------

 sequence
-:   starting nucletide sequence.
+:   starting nucleotide sequence.

 positions
 :   numeric vector of positions which to be changed.

 nucleotides
-:   character vector of nucletides to which to change the positions.
+:   character vector of nucleotides to which to change the positions.